Government & industry working together to help colleagues find new work

 Terry Scuoler CBE, Talent Retention Solutions Chairman commented:

 “The airline and aviation sectors are key to our nation’s economy and sense of well-being.
-We are therefore delighted to support and be part of the Government’s Aviation Skills Retention Programme, aimed at safeguarding employment and aiding the post Covid recovery.”
+We are therefore delighted to support and be part of the Government’s Aviation Skills Retention Programme,

 “Credit must go the to the Aviation Minister, Robert Courts and his officials for securing financial support at such a critical time and to those organisations such as the BBGA and others who have worked hard to ensure the future of both sectors,” he added.